How to make someone fall in love with you again

 Because your emotional reaction might have…

 Let’s assume for a moment that the two of you were happy.
-Yet out of the blue you discover your partner is having, or has had, an affair (people in happy relationships can be unfaithful too).
+Yet out of the blue, you discover your husband or wife is having or has had an affair (people in happy relationships can be unfaithful too).

 You’d have every right to feel offended, hurt, let down and want to complain – endlessly – about their behaviour.

 You could point the finger at others (your in-laws, for example), your partner or yourself.
-But doing so wouldn’t solve anything – and in fact it would probably just inflame the situation.
+But doing so wouldn’t solve anything – and in fact, it would probably just inflame the situation.

-Neither of you are then able to look at things a little more dispassionately.
+Neither of you is then able to look at things a little more dispassionately.
 Nor are you equipped to devise some actionable steps to help you to improve your relationship and grow as a couple.

 However, you’re now stuck because the situation is likely to stay exactly the same… and probably even get worse.

-Fault-finding, blaming and shaming will fail to make your partner fall in love with you again (or the other way around).
+Fault-finding, blaming and shaming will fail to make your partner fall back in love with you again (or the other way around).

 If you focus on blame, apologies, groveling, and waiting for your partner to change, you no longer have control over your own destiny.”

 You can wait for your partner to change, apologise, grovel, and do anything to make you feel better.
 But at what cost?